-An answer to the question, "where shall I spend my summer vacation? "will not be hard to find. one class of people a summer vacation means a round of gayety and excitement, at fashionable resorts and elegant hotels, with ease and luxury for accompaniments.
+In answer to the question, "where shall I spend my summer vacation?" will not be hard to find.
+To one class of people a summer vacation means a round of gavety and excitement, at fashionable resorts and elegant hotels, with ease and luxury for accompaniments.
 To another class it means a quiet sojourn "by lake, or stream, or woodland glen," in company with nature and her choicest works and "far from the madding crowd."
 Between these two extremes we find every variety of tastes, some of which are met by a combination of scenery, or a tour from one resort to another, with sight-seeing as the end to be gained.
-Whatever may be the preferences of a summer traveller as to scenery, sport or climate, it is safe to say that no greater variety can be found on the line of any railroad on the American continent than the wide range afforded by the Grand Trunk Railway System, and its immediate connections.
+Whatever may be the preferences of a summer traveller as to scenery, sport or climate, it is safe to say that no greater variety can be found on the line of any railroad on the American continent than the wide range afforded by the GRAND TRUNK SYSTEM, and its immediate connections.

 Should the readers of these pages be asked to name one of the pleasure resorts of America, they would say the great cataract, which attracts visitors, not only from all parts of America, but from over the Atlantic, to gaze on the majestic waterfall, the sight of which has inspired the pen of many a poet, and the pencil of multitudes of artists, but to which neither pen nor pencil can do more than faint justice, inspiring though the sight of its mighty waters may be.
-Following Niagara with greater or less accord in giving them precedence, would come the White Mountains, the Thousand Islands and the Rapids of the St. Lawrence, Portland, and the seaside resorts of the Maine coast, or the beautiful lakes and islands of the Highlands of Ontario which includes the following districts:-Temagami-Lake Nipissing and French River-Magantawan River-Lake of Bays -- Muskoka-- Lake Simcoe and Couchichina-- Algonquin National Park of Ontario, the 30,000 islands of the Georgian Bay, and the Kawatha Lakes, which during the past few years have gained a continental reputation.
-Quaint old Quebec, with its medieval air, its fortified walls and foreign surroundings, comes to mind in connection with this subject.
+Following Niagara with greater or less accord in giving them precedence, would come the White Mountains, the Thousand Islands and the Rapids of the St. Lawrence, Saratoga, Lake George, the Adirondacks, Portland, the seaside resorts of the Maine coast, or the beautiful lakes and islands of the Muskoka and Parry Sound districts. which during the past few years have gained a continental reputation.
+For cities of special interest to summer tourists, those of Canada are deservedly prominent.
+Toronto, the bustling city by the lake; Ottawa, the Dominion capital; Montreal, its commercial metropolis; quaint old Quebec, with its mediæval air, its fortified walls and foreign surroundings; these all come to mind in connection with this subject, as delightful places to visit in a summer tour, either from the salubrity of their climate, the charm of their situation and surroundings, or the associations connected with their history.

-And by reaching the Ancient Capital by the Grand Trunk a beautiful panoramic vista of the citadel and the city is visible from the train.
-This great highway of travel reaching from the Atlantic coasts to the head of the great lakes, crossing and re-crossing the Canadian border and serving alike the commercial and business interests of the United States and British North America, has justly acquired the title of "The Great International and Scenic Route of America."
+In considering this long list of summer resorts, if the reader's attention has not already been called to the subject, he may be surprised to learn that nearly all of them are located on or reached by the Grand Trunk System, with its numerous divisions and immediate connections.
+This great highway of travel reaching from the Atlantic coasts to the great lakes, crossing and re-crossing the Canadian border and serving alike the commercial and business interests of the United States and British America, has justly acquired the title of "The Great International Route."
+To this appellation it is fast adding, and with equal propriety, that of "THE GREAT TOURIST ROUTE OF AMERICA."